 Rochdale Boroughwide Housing Ltd is submitting a planning application for the regeneration of the Lower Falinge Estate in Rochdale.
-The redevelopment proposals allow for the demolition of two maisonette blocks and a public house that currently occupy the site, and the construction of 30 new dwellings with enclosed private garden to the rear.
+The redevelopment proposals allow for the demolition of several maisonette blocks that currently occupy the site, and the construction of new dwellings with enclosed private garden to the rear.
 The new homes will form a mix of two-, three- and four-bed affordable houses, and two- and three-bed single storey homes to Lifetime Homes standard.
-These will be arranged in 11 blocks around a landscaped area.
+These will be arranged in blocks around a landscaped area.

-In order to inform and support the planning application, OMI Architects, acting on behalf of Rochdale Boroughwide Housing Ltd, commissioned Salford Archaeology to undertake an archaeological desk-based assessment of the proposed development site (referred to hereafter as the Site Area).
+In order to inform and support the planning application, Rochdale Boroughwide Housing Ltd commissioned Salford Archaeology to undertake an archaeological desk-based assessment of the proposed development site (referred to hereafter as the Site Area).
 The aim of the archaeological assessment was to identify, as far as possible, the nature, extent and significance of the archaeological resource to enable informed recommendations to be made for the future treatment of any surviving remains.